 Means of Assessment

--A collection of formative assessments, demonstrating effective presentation skills (such as body language, rapport with the audience, and pronunciation) and showing attention to instructor and peer feedback.
+-A collection of tasks demonstrating effective presentation skills (such as body language, rapport with the audience, and pronunciation) and showing attention to instructor and peer feedback.

--At least 1 final group project of 2-3 minutes in length per student, taken from the project bank.
+-At least 1 project of 2-3 minutes in length per student.
 Students will demonstrate understanding by describing and/or showing the differences and similarities among people, places or events related to culture and community (such as customs, holidays, family roles, lifestyles, past and present) and by communicating meaning effectively and intelligibly.
 Possible projects might be:

 - A skit or role play